huiyi-liang/Udacity_Project_Investigate_Tmdb_movie/README.md

 # Udacity Project: Investigate TMDb Movie Dataset

 ## Project Overview
-As part of Udacity Data Analyst Nanodegree program, the goal of project is to investigate the TMDb movie dataset, one of Udacity's curated datasets (cleaned from original data on [Kaggle](https://www.kaggle.com/tmdb/tmdb-movie-metadata)).
+Project is part of Udacity Data Analyst Nanodegree program to investigate the TMDb movie dataset, one of Udacity's curated datasets (cleaned from original data on [Kaggle](https://www.kaggle.com/tmdb/tmdb-movie-metadata)).
 This data set contains information about 10,000 movies collected from The Movie Database (TMDb).
 For each movie, data includes information such as popularity, genres, release year, revenue and budget.

-## Outline of analysis
+## Outline of Analysis
 * Wrangle and clean data for exploratory data analysis
 * Assess the dataset and brainstorm questions that can be answered with given dataset
 * Leverage the Python libraries NumPy, pandas, and Matplotlib to answer the research questions